We've all had those days, wrapped in a blanket, nursing a cup of tea, battling the common cold. But what about our furry friends?

 • Proper Shelter: If your dog spends a lot of time outdoors, ensure they have a warm, dry shelter, especially during colder months or rainy days.

-• Limit Exposure in High-Risk Areas: Places like dog parks, boarding kennels, or grooming salons can be hotspots for the spread of illnesses.
-If there's a known outbreak of a dog illness in your area, consider limiting visits to such places.
+• Limit Exposure to High-Risk Areas: Places like dog parks, boarding kennels, or grooming salons can be hotspots for the spread of illnesses.
+If there's a known outbreak of a dog illness in your area, avoid visits until further notice.

 Frequently Asked Questions